2021 APPLICATION UPDATE:

 Admission Requirements of the Joint Apprentice Training Committee:

 - Apply 2nd and 3rd weeks in January of each year.
+However, due to the current economy and the Covid-19 pandemic, Plumbers Union Local 690 will not be accepting applications in 2021.

 - Testing is done by a 3rd party company.